 We investigated MedDRA and ICD mappings in existing terminology services - Unified Medical Language System (UMLS) and Observational Health Data Sciences and Informatics (OHDSI).
 We extracted ICD-MedDRA mappings using UMLS Metathesaurus and the Common Data Model (CDM) from OHDSI’s Observational Medical Outcomes Partnership (OMOP).
 After cross referencing mapped MedDRA terms in both UMLS and OHDSI with the official MedDRA data (version 22.1), we found that 27.31% of MedDRA Preferred Terms (PTs) are mapped with ICD terms.

 To suggest potential mapping candidates, we created a ranking algorithm using Apache Lucene using Term Frequency - Inverse Document Frequency (TF-IDF) index to extract top scoring ICD terms for MedDRA terms.
 Using existing mappings as the gold standard, 74.29% of terms are correctly mapped (amongs the top 5 scoring terms) by our ranking algorithm.
 Check out our poster here!

-Currently, we are investigating ICD-MedDRA mappings in UMLS version through out the years from 2009 up to the latest 2020AB version.
-In addition, we are also conducting qualitative analysis of existing mappings with the help of 4 annotators with clinical background.
+Over the following 2 years, We further investigated ICD-MedDRA mappings in UMLS version through out the years from 2009 up to 2020.
+In addition, we also conducted qualitative analysis of existing mappings with the help of annotators with clinical background.
 My collaborator Xinyuan Zhang presented our recent findings MedDRA-ICD Mapping Evaluation Based on UMLS and OHDSI at the 10th International Workshop on Vaccine and Drug Ontology Studies (VDOS-2021) in September!